AbdulMoidM/AI-Checkers-in-Java/README.md

 **Collaborators: Sufian Mushtaq, Nishith Atreya**

-**Note: Due to the University of Rochester Computer Science Department's project guidelines, I cannot share the entire code of this project publicly, thus I have replaced many parts of this project with comments for privacy reasons.**
+**Note: Due to the University of Rochester Computer Science Department's project guidelines, I cannot share the entire code of this project publicly, thus I have replaced many  parts in State.java, the most complicated part of of this project, with comments for privacy reasons.**

 There are four main classes defined in our game.
 **Main.java --** This is the driver class for our game.
 It will ask the user to enter the game size,